 - You will find that the children will be highly motivated and excited about learning a foreign language.
 Your main aim is to maintain this initial motivation and sustain their curiosity and interest so that they develop a real desire to learn the language, even if you don't feel they are learning very fast.
 You need to be realistic and so do the children about how much they can learn in the relatively short time you will spend with them.

-- It is quite normal for children to take some time before they actually start producing much language as they will need time to familiarise themselves with you - very probably the first speaker of English they have met - and assimilate the language before they feel ready and confident enough to produce any.
+- It is quite normal for children to take some time before they actually start producing much language as they will need time to familiarise themselves with you and assimilate the language before they feel ready and confident enough to produce any.

 - Be patient and don't be afraid of repeating things again and again - children need and enjoy lots of opportunities to hear the language.
 Just remember to be natural.